justinjhue/Movie-Analysis/README.md

 ## Results
 ***
 * I personally believe these results yield actionable information that can be used to get a foot into the movie business as a major player.
-Out of the top 10 studios, Disney(BV) makes the most domestic gross on average.
+* Out of the top 10 studios, Disney(BV) makes the most domestic gross on average.
-I recommend Microsoft mimic Disney's business practices as much as possible.
+* I recommend Microsoft mimic Disney's business practices as much as possible.
 This includes collaborating with the actors, directors, and producers a part of their most successful titles.
-Out of the list of genres, Animation, Sci-Fi, and Adventure make up the greatest revenue across all titles collectively.
+* Out of the list of genres, Animation, Sci-Fi, and Adventure make up the greatest revenue across all titles collectively.
 If the end goal is maximum gross, I recommend creating titles in, at minimum, one of these three genres.
+* Based off of my data, there is no direct correlation between the rating of a movie and gross.
 ***

 ### Visual 1